Arsenite

 In all of these the geometry around the As^{III} centers are approximately trigonal, the lone pair on the arsenic atom is stereochemically active.

-Well known examples of arsenites include sodium meta-arsenite which contains a polymeric linear anion, (AsO2−)_{n}|, and silver ortho-arsenite, Ag3AsO3, which contains the trigonal AsO3(3−) anion.
+Well known examples of arsenites include sodium metaarsenite which contains a polymeric linear anion, (AsO2−)_{n}|, and silver orthoarsenite, Ag3AsO3, which contains the trigonal AsO3(3−) anion.

 Preparation of arsenites

 Some arsenite salts can be prepared from an aqueous solution of As2O3.
-Examples of these are the meta-arsenite salts and at low temperature, hydrogen arsenite salts can be prepared, such as Na2H2As4O8, NaAsO2*4H2O, Na2HAsO3*5H2O and Na5(HAsO3)(AsO3)*12H2O.
+Examples of these are the metaarsenite salts and at low temperature, hydrogen arsenite salts can be prepared, such as Na2H2As4O8, NaAsO2*4H2O, Na2HAsO3*5H2O and Na5(HAsO3)(AsO3)*12H2O.

 Arsenite minerals

 A number of minerals contain arsenite anions: reinerite, Zn3(AsO3)2; finnemanite, Pb5Cl(AsO3)3; paulmooreite, Pb2As2O5; stenhuggarite, CaFeSbAs2O7 (contains a complex polymeric anion); schneiderhöhnite, FeFe(AsO3)(As2O5)2; magnussonite, Mn5(OH)(AsO3)3; trippkeite, CuAs2O4; trigonite, Pb3Mn(AsO3)2(HAsO3); tooeleite, Fe6(AsO3)4(SO4)(OH)4*4H2O.

 Arsenites in the environment

 Arsenic can enter groundwater due to naturally occurring arsenic at deeper levels or from mine workings.
-Arsenic(III) can be removed from water by a number of methods, oxidation of As^{III} to As^{V} for example with chlorine followed by coagulation with for example iron(III) sulfate.
+Arsenic(III) can be removed from water by a number of methods, oxidation of As(III) to As(V) for example with chlorine followed by coagulation with for example iron(III) sulfate.
 Other methods include ion-exchange and filtration.
 Filtration is only effective if arsenic is present as particulates, if the arsenite is in solution it passes through the filtration membrane.